JordanFan860406/Self-Attention-Based-Medical-Speech-Recognition/README.md

 make TH_VERSION=1.4.0 CUDA_VERSION=10.1
 ```
 ## Dataset
 This model supports for **Chinese Medical Speech Corpus (sChiMeS)** and **Punctuation Chinese Medical Speech Corpus (psChiMeS)**dataset for training and testing.
-If you want to use them, you can download on our [Google Drive](https://drive.google.com/drive/folders/1AVhkHPOLvZMwWBNqI5kXC85PsOmB-032?usp=sharing)
+If you want to use them, you can download on our [Google Drive](https://drive.google.com/drive/folders/1AVhkHPOLvZMwWBNqI5kXC85PsOmB-032?usp=sharing).
+Note: This corpus format is only for this Github Code.

-**sChiMeS and dataset is released on https://iclab.ee.ntust.edu.tw/datasets/**, so you can download it and use this baseline by the following descriptions.
+If you want to download the original formats of sChiMeS and psChiMeS, **sChiMeS and dataset is released on https://iclab.ee.ntust.edu.tw/datasets/**.

 ## Preprocessing